ibm-cloud-docs/logs-router/scenarios.md

 The following scenarios represent the most common logging configurations and will help you determine the appropriate setup for your v3 environment.

-## Scenario 1: Centralized Logging
+## Scenario 1: How do I configure a centralized logging architecture in an IBM Cloud Account
 {: #scenarios-1}

 In a centralized logging configuration, all platform logs for your entire account are consolidated into a single {{site.data.keyword.logs_full_notm}} instance.